astuyve/astuyve.github.io/_posts/2023-12-28-containers-on-lambda.md

 The reality is that we're all shipping ~80% of the same code.

 ## Deterministic serialization onto ext4
-Container images are stacks of tarballs, layered on top of eachother to form a filesystem like the one on your own computer.
+Container images are stacks of tarballs, layered on top of each other to form a filesystem like the one on your own computer.
 This process is typically done at container runtime, using a [storage driver](https://docs.docker.com/storage/storagedriver/) like [overlayfs](https://docs.docker.com/storage/storagedriver/overlayfs-driver/).

 <span class="image fit"><a href ="/assets/images/lambda_containers/container_layers.png" target="_blank"><img src="/assets/images/lambda_containers/container_layers.png" alt="Containers are layers of tarballs"></a></span>